In the age of ear buds and audiobooks, they want to be the voices in your head

 “You can’t dance around what’s going on,” Heller urges him.
 “There’s an electricity we’re missing right now!”

 McKeel repeats the line, this time with the inflection in the proper place.
 “Yes!”
-Heller whispers as he follows McKeel down the script.
+Johnny whispers as he follows McKeel down the script.

-The two men are in the middle of a Thursday afternoon lesson in Studio A in the Edge Studio offices, perched on the eighth floor of 115 W. 45th St. in New York City.
+The two men are in the middle of a Thursday afternoon lesson in Studio A in the Edge Studio offices, perched on eighth-floor of 115 8th Avenue in New York City.
 The green-and-gray studio is part lounge, part control center.
 Cream-colored armchairs and a glass-topped coffee table are arranged behind a metal desk with two speakers, two keyboards and two computer monitors.
 Heller, sporting a red bowling shirt with stripes and checkers, is stationed at the desk, pen and notebook at the ready.
 McKeel sits in the recording booth, a tight, green cube.
 His script is on a stand.
 The microphone apparatus cranes over his head.

-McKeel, a Brooklyn-based 42-year-old working for an international humanitarian aid organization by day, is trying to get his break in an industry that has been on an upswing.
+McKeel, a Brooklyn-based 42-year-old working for an international humanitarian aid organization by day, is trying to get his break in an industry that’s been on an upswing.
 Revenue for downloaded audiobooks has nearly tripled over the last five years, as recorded by the Association of American Publishers.
-Audible, Apple, Google and major publishing houses are battling for access to customers’ eardrums.
+Audible, Apple, Google Player, and major publishing houses are battling it out for access to customers’ eardrums.
 Ear buds are a routine accessory.
-People shop, commute and travel, and while they do, they listen to the voices of strangers.
+People shop, they commute, they travel — and, while they do, they listen to the voices of strangers.

 Strangers who are getting paid.
 To read.

 It seems like a dream, but in fact it’s a grind.
-People such as McKeel train at Edge in hopes of becoming an audiobook all-star — like Dion Graham, who has narrated the work of James Baldwin, Dave Eggers and James Patterson; or January LaVoy, who has lent her voice to books by Nicholas Sparks, Marcia Clark and. . . well, James Patterson.
-Being chosen to consistently narrate popular titles puts voice actors into a privileged position between beloved authors and their fans.
-The reality of the industry, however, is not glamorous.
+People like McKeel train at Edge in hopes of becoming an audiobook all-star — like Dion Graham, who has narrated the work of James Baldwin, Dave Eggers and James Patterson; or January LaVoy, who has lent her voice to books by Nicholas Sparks, Marcia Clark and... well, James Patterson.
+Being chosen to consistently narrate popular titles puts voice actors into a privileged position between the beloved author and their fans.
+Yet the reality of the industry is not glamorous.
 Many working narrators can barely eke out a living unless they’re holding down other jobs.

-In New York City and Los Angeles, the country’s two capitals for audiobook work, narrators annually earn around $40,000 on average, according to Voices.com.
+In New York City and Los Angeles, the country’s two capitols for audiobook work, narrators annually earn around $40,000 on average, according to Indeed.com .
 A large publisher might pay as much as $350 per hour, but smaller publishers might pay $50 or less per hour, with the rate tied to how long they say it should take to read a certain number of pages.
 To make a decent return on your labor, you have to be good.

 [Don’t let a bad reader ruin your audiobook experience.
 Here are recordings to savor — and to avoid.]

-“The analogy would be singing,” said David Goldberg, chief officer at Edge Studio.
+“The analogy would be singing,” says David Goldberg, Chief Officer at Edge Studio.
 “Just because they have a good voice doesn’t mean they could sell you a tune.”

-You need to fluently speak unaccented American English.
+You need to speak unaccented American English fluently.
 You need to be able to read a new script comfortably, no time for memorization.
-Can you analyze text in real time to know which words matter more?
+Can you analyze the text in real time to know which words matter more?
 Can you stay still for many hours at a time?
-Can you read in a way that shows you remember what happened 20 pages ago?
+Can you read in a way that shows you remember what happened twenty pages ago?

-“One of the tricks is to imagine that you’re talking to people,” he said.
+“One of the tricks is to imagine that you’re talking to people,” he said the day before.
 “Having a sense of what it feels like to stand in front of a group of people and talk, that’s familiar.
 It comes in handy.”

-Every stage skill does not translate to narration, so McKeel comes here, to an eighth-floor studio in Manhattan, to learn.
+But not every stage skill translates to narration.
+And so McKeel comes here, to an 8th-floor studio in Manhattan, to learn.

 Heller, his coach, is an industry legend.
 He’s narrated more than 800 books.
 He’s distinguished as one of AudioFile Magazine’s Golden Voices.
-He has three Audie awards and 10 nominations (basically the Oscars of the voice-over world).
+He has three Audie awards and ten nominations (basically the Oscars of the voice-over world).
 His copy of the “Recipe for Desire” passage is covered with carets, cross-outs and character notes in the margins.
-As McKeel reads, Heller occasionally mutters phrases such as “Look at her” under his breath, as if to communicate telepathically how McKeel should inhabit a character’s mind and see what they see.
+As McKeel reads, Heller occasionally mutters phrases like “Look at her!” under his breath, as if to communicate telepathically how McKeel should inhabit a character’s mind and see what they see.

 Marie and Devon — the would-be lovers — arrive at the hospital to treat Marie’s bum ankle.
 There they meet a nameless nurse.
 McKeel delivers the nurse’s line too flatly.
 Heller stops him, again.